eliotstock/stake/README.md

     1. `lighthouse --network mainnet account wallet create --name stake --password-file stake.pass`
     1. Write down mnemonic -> sock drawer (not really obvs)
     1. `lighthouse --network mainnet account validator create --wallet-name stake --wallet-password stake.pass --count 1`
 1. Take a note of how long the initial sync takes.
 The bottleneck for me is SSD speed.
 If you ever need to re-sync, you'll feel the pain of potentially missing a block proposal the longer this takes.
 I had to re-sync when I forgot to set any pruning command line args for NM and filled up my disk.
-As of NM v1.19, a re-sync takes 30 hours for me with this drive.
+As of NM v1.19, a re-sync takes two to three days for me with this drive.
 1. To dig deeper on I/O performance:
     1. `sudo apt install sysstat`
     1. `sudo nano /etc/default/sysstat` and change `false` to `true`